jworender/lle/Cases/Case_2/README.md

 "dset_train" and "dset_test" files are mutually exclusive subsets of the "dset" files.
 The "m5" and "m510" qualifiers indicate that the data is missing curve
 #5 (m5 = "minus 5") or missing curves #5 and #10 (m510 = "minus 5 and 10").
 This
-document can be run it as a notebook, bock by block, or it can also be knitted into an html document if desired.
+document can be run as a notebook, block by block, or it can also be knitted into an html document if desired.

 The "relevant" data is taken from curves 5, 8, 9, 10, 13, 25, and 30.
 They are